NASA-IMPACT/veda-ui/DEVELOPMENT.md

 ### parcel-transformer-mdx-front

 Since having frontmatter code is not supported by `MDX` files, this custom resolver, strips the frontmatter before reaching the `MDX` resolver.

+### Troubleshooting

+If you run into errors after making changes to mdx files, it could be from [Parcel's cache issue](https://github.com/parcel-bundler/parcel/issues/7247).
+Try deleting Parcel cache by running `rm -rf .parcel-cache`.